Floer theory and flips: Multiplihedra

 The proof is similar to that of Lemma \ref{gaugeinv} and omitted.
 Thus having a non-trivial cohomology is an invariant of the homotopy type of a convergent, strictly-unital \ainfty algebra.

-\subsection{Multiplihedra}
+\section{Multiplihedra}

 The terms in the \ainfty morphism axiom correspond to codimension one cells in a cell complex called the multiplihedron introduced by Stasheff \cite{st:ho}.
-Stasheff's definition identifies the $n$-multiplihedron as the cell complex whose vertices correspond to total bracketings of $x_1,\ldots,x_n$, together with the insertion of expressions $f( \cdot )$ so that every $x_j$ is contained in an argument of some $f$.
+Stasheff's definition identifies the $n$-multiplihedron as the cell complex whose vertices correspond to expressions involving bracketings of formal variables $x_1,\ldots,x_n$, together with expressions $f( \cdot )$ so that every $x_j$ is contained in an argument of some $f$.
 For example, the second multiplihedron is an interval with vertices $f(x_1)f(x_2)$ and $f(x_1x_2)$.

-A geometric realization of this polytope was given by Boardman-Vogt \cite{boardman:hom} in terms of what we will call {\em quilted metric trees}.
-A quilted metric planar tree is a planar metric tree
+A geometric realization of this polytope was given by Boardman-Vogt \cite{boardman:hom} in terms of what we will call {\em quilted (metric ribbon) trees}. \llabel{ribbontrees} A quilted metric ribbon tree is a ribbon metric tree

-together with a subset of {\em colored vertices}.
-This set is required to satisfy the condition that every simple path from the root to a leaf meets precisely one colored vertex, and the metric $\ell$ is required to satisfy the following: \begin{itemize} \item[] {\rm (Balanced lengths condition)} For any two {\em colored vertices} $v_1,v_2 \in \Ver^{\on{col}}(\T)$,
+(ribbon structure omitted from the notation) together with a subset of {\em colored vertices}.
+This set is required to satisfy the condition that every simple path of edges $e_0, e_1, \ldots, e_k$ from the root $e_0$ to a leaf $e_k$ meets precisely one colored vertex $v \in \Ver^1(\Gamma)$, and the metric $\ell$ is required to satisfy the following: \begin{itemize} \item[] {\rm (Balanced lengths condition)} For any two {\em colored vertices} $v_1,v_2 \in \Ver^1(\Gamma)$,

-where $P(v_1,v_2)$ is the (finite length) oriented non-self-crossing path from $v_1$ to $v_2$ and $P_+(v_1,v_2)$ resp. $P_-(v_1,v_2)$ is the part of the path towards resp. away from the root edge, see Ma'u-Woodward \cite{mau:mult}. \end{itemize} The set of combinatorially finite resp. semiinfinite edges is denoted $\Edge_{-}(\T)$ resp. $\Edge_{\rightarrow}(\T)$; the latter are equipped with a labelling by integers $0,\ldots, n$.
-A quilted tree is {\em stable} if each colored vertex has valence at least two and any non-colored vertex has valence at least three.
-One can consider broken quilted trees as in the non-quilted case, but requiring that any simple path from the root of the broken tree to a leaf still meets only one colored vertex.
-There is a natural notion of convergence of quilted trees, in which edges whose length approaches zero are contracted and edges whose lengths go to infinity are replaced by broken edges.
+where $P(v_1,v_2)$ is the (finite length) oriented non-self-crossing path from $v_1$ to $v_2$ and $P_+(v_1,v_2)$ resp. $P_-(v_1,v_2)$ is the part of the path towards resp. away from the root edge, see Ma'u-Woodward \cite{mau:mult}. \end{itemize} The set of combinatorially finite resp. semi-infinite edges is denoted $\Edge_{-}(\Gamma)$ resp. $\Edge_{\rightarrow}(\Gamma)$; the latter are equipped with a labelling by integers $0,\ldots, n$.
+A quilted tree is {\em stable} if each colored vertex $v \in \Ver^1(\Gamma)$ has valence $|v|$ at least two and any non-colored vertex $v \in \Ver(\Gamma) - \Ver^1(\Gamma)$ has valence $|v|$ at least three.
+Broken quilted trees are defined as in the non-quilted case, but requiring that any simple path from the root of the broken tree to a leaf still meets only one colored vertex.
+There is a natural notion of convergence of quilted trees $T_i \to T_\infty$, in which edges $e_i$ of $\Gamma_i$ whose length $\ell(e_i)$ approaches zero are contracted and edges $e_i$ whose lengths $\ell(e_i)$ go to infinity are replaced by broken edges.